 This complex balance of forces can produce a wide range of behavior that varies a great deal as concentrations and conditions are changed.
-The biological function of channels and transporters has been defined experimentally for many decades by their behavior in complex ionic mixtures of variable composition as different voltages are applied across the cell membrane.
-We have not yet investigated the properties of our model as the concentrations of ions are made unequal on either side of the channel, as the electrical potential is varied, or, most importantly, as different species of ions are included in ionic mixtures on both sides of the channel.
+The biological function of channels and transporters has been defined experimentally for many decades by their behavior in complex ionic mixtures of variable composition, as different voltages are applied across the cell membrane.
+We have not yet investigated the properties of our model as concentrations of ions are made unequal on either side of the channel, as electrical potential is varied, or most importantly as different species of ions are included in ionic mixtures on both sides of the channel.

-The interaction forces (without the attractive component) may be responsible for many of the single-file properties of channels.
-More complete descriptions of Lennard-Jones forces include an attractive component.
-The interaction forces with the attractive component might (conceivably) produce the phenomena that define transporters, whether they are cotransporters or counter-transporters.
+The interaction forces (without the attractive component) may be responsible for many of the single file properties of channels.
+More complete descriptions of Lennard Jones forces include an attractive component.
+The interaction forces with the attractive component might (conceivably) produce the phenomena that define transporters, whether they are co-transporters or counter transporters.

-(2) As $g{Na,Na}$ becomes larger in Figure 4b-f, the primary force is still the electrostatic attraction of Na+ and Ca2+ by O^{-1/2} but is modified by the finite-size effect (hard-sphere force).
-This electrostatic force will make peaks of Na+ and Ca2+ occur in the selectivity filter (i.e., in the same region of the channel that contains the O^{-1/2} side chains).
-For Na+,

-Ca2+, and O^{-1/2}, the hard-sphere forces between ions of the same species will make the concentration profiles flatter as $g{Na,Na}$ gets larger, when particles feel the push from similar particles.
-Flattening is clearly seen in Figure 4b-f.

-(3) As $g{\text{Na,Na}}$ gets larger in Figure 4b-f, Ca2+ pushes Na+ away from the middle part of the filter and forms a depletion zone and double-peak profile for Na+ in Figure 4c-e.
-Depletion zones of this sort have profound effects on the selectivity of ion channels in Monte Carlo simulations.
-See Figure 6 in refs 99 and 54.
-Depletion zones have profound effects on the behavior of transistors^{132-135,162} and the selectivity of channels.^{9,54,99} A single transistor can have qualitatively distinct properties (e.g., gain, switch, logarithm, and exponential) for different boundary electrical potentials (bias for one transistor; power supply more generally) because the different boundary potentials produce different arrangements (layering) of depletion zones.
-Each arrangement of layers or depletion zones makes the same transistor a different device with a different device equation, corresponding to a different reduced model for the transistor.
+- (2) As $g{Na,Na}$ becomes larger in Fig. 4(b-f), the primary force is still the electrostatic attraction of Na+ and Ca2+ by O^{-1/2} but modified by finite-size effect (hard-sphere force).
+This electrostatic force will make peak(s) of Na+ and Ca2+ occur in the 'selectivity filter' i.e., in the same region of the channel which contains the side chains O^{-1/2}.
+For Na+, Ca2+, and O^{-1/2}, the hard-sphere forces between ions of the same species will make the concentration profiles flatter as $g{Na,Na}$ gets larger, when particles feel push from alike particles.
+Flattening is clearly seen in Fig. 4(b-f). - (3) As $g{Na,Na}$ gets larger in Fig. 4(b-f), Ca2+ pushes Na+ away from the middle part of filter and forms a depletion zone and double-peak profile for Na+ in Fig. 4(c-e).
+Depletion zones of this sort have profound effects on the selectivity of ion channels in Monte Carlo simulations, see Fig. 6 of reference99 and 54.
+Depletion zones have profound effects on the behavior of transistors^{132-135,162} and the selectivity of channels^{9,54,99}.
+A single transistor can have qualitatively distinct properties (e.g., gain, switch, logarithm, exponential) for different boundary electrical potentials ('bias' for one transistor; 'power supply' more generally) because the different boundary potentials produce different arrangement ('layering') of depletion zones.
+Each arrangement of layers or depletion zones makes the same transistor a different device, with a different device equation, corresponding to a different reduced model for the transistor.
 Different reduced models are appropriate for different conditions and have different functions.
-The function of the depletion zones found here is not yet known nor is the pattern or effect of cycling through structures known, but the complex properties of the Ca/Na exchanger, wonderfully characterized by Hilgemann,^{163-166} immediately come to mind.
+The function of the depletion zones found here is not yet known, nor is the pattern or effect of cycling through structures known, but the complex properties of the Ca/Na exchanger, wonderfully characterized by Hilgemann,163-166 immediately come to mind.